-During the treatment period, imsidolimab will be SC administered as a 400-mg dose on Day 1, followed by 200-mg doses on Days 29 and 57; or as a 200 mg dose on Day 1, followed by 100-mg doses on Days 29 and 57.
+During the placebo-controlled period, imsidolimab will be administered by SC injection as a 400-mg dose on Day 1, followed by 200-mg doses on Days 29, 57, and 85; or as 200 mg dose on Day 1, followed by 100-mg doses on Days 29, 57, and 85.

 The doses selected for the study demonstrated a favorable safety and tolerability profile in a Phase 1 study conducted in healthy volunteers.
 In addition, imsidolimab demonstrated linear PK with an estimated $t{1/2}$ of approximately 28 days at all doses tested with persistent pharmacodynamic activity.
-The loading dose of 400 mg SC administered on Day 1 was chosen to quickly achieve the initial PK exposure needed for response soon after dosing in order to provide optimal potential benefit to AV subjects and to reach steady state concentrations rapidly following 200 mg SC dosing.
+The loading dose of 400 mg SC administered on Day 1 was chosen to achieve maximum observed concentration ( $C{max}$ ) soon after dosing in order to provide optimal potential benefit to HS subjects and to reach steady state concentrations rapidly following 200 mg SC dosing.
 The loading dose of 200 mg SC administered on Day 1 followed by 100 mg doses every four weeks is expected to be lower than the exposure-response curve, allowing for the assessment of dose-dependent effects and to inform dosing in future studies.
+The 16-week placebo-controlled period is expected to provide better clinical outcome, thus potentially benefiting subjects with HS and further assessing the long-term safety and efficacy of imsidolimab.